nhtlongcs/basic-object-oriented-programming/LAB02/INSTRUCTIONS.md

-### Hints
+## Return result with error message

-1. To get a fraction from the keyboard you can create a function named parse().
+To get a fraction from the keyboard you can create a function named parse().

 You could throw an exception inside this function or you can use the suggested version below using error codes and messages: